elgamalsalman/my-setup/README.md

 > To change konsole theme hit `ctrl-shift-,` create a new profile, and make it the default.
 Change the theme to arc dark or breeze.
 If a menu bar is visible at the top you can remove it by clicking on the settings tab and uncheck show menubar and all toolbars shown.

-> To change rofi theme run `rofi-theme-selector` in the terminal, I use arc dark too.
+> To change rofi theme run `rofi-theme-selector` in the terminal, I use arc dark here too.

+> There is an arc theme for firefox if you are into that, click on the 3 bar menu > more tools > customise toolbar.

 ## Github Connection Instructions